 In the days of Yahoo and Rediff, this was one thing that made the new product stand out, it’s important to note that Gmail which was initially a 20 percent project by a Googler.

-Gmail’s spam filtering has only gotten better over the years.
-And since this is one such thing that makes your life a little easier, we’ll take a detailed into how Gmail spam filter actually works.
+Gmail spam filter has only gotten better over the years.
+And since this is one such thing that makes your life a little easier, we’ll take a detailed into how does Gmail filter spam and the Gmail spam algorithm.

 What makes the process unique is the way it handles each user.
 Consider two cases, a person who knows how to manipulate the spam filters and hence has an aggressive level of filtration, and another person who has no idea what spam means.
 In a situation when a borderline spam is received by the first person, he marks the message as a spam as he knows that the message is indeed a spam.

-What happens internally is what’s interesting, while there was just this one user who marked the message as a spam, it in turn trained the system that all such messages are to be flagged, so now every user on the Gmail network would experience a difference as the flag teaches the system how to categorize further such messages.
+How does Gmail spam filter work internally is what’s interesting, while there was just this one user who marked the message as a spam, it, in turn, trained the system that all such messages are to be flagged, so now every user on the Gmail network would experience a difference as the flag teaches the system how to categorize further such messages.
 Power of Machine Learning!!

 Now that we know how the service keeps getting better, let’s see what are the common types of spam filters and when does Gmail apply those filters.

 Common Types of Spam Filters